 At Bracebridge Infant and Nursery School the children love learning about their surroundings right from the Early Years Foundation Stage.
 They begin by looking at their school surroundings and environment.
 Here they investigate areas they like and dislike and what they could do to improve their local area.
-Children begin to discover where their environment fits in with the wider world as they look at simple atlases and globes.
+Children also explore the natural world around them noting similarities and differences between their natural world and contrasting worlds, as well as understanding simple changes in the world.
+Children begin to discover where their environment fits in with the wider world as they look at simple atlases.

-In Key Stage 1 skills are further developed.
-The children broaden their environment investigation into the local area.
+In Key Stage 1 these skills are further developed.
+The children broaden their environment investigation into the local area and beyond.
 They begin to understand the impact on the environment and carry out traffic surveys.
-The children then further their investigations to look at the areas and landmarks within the British Isles through the Bright Lights, Big City and Towers, Tunnels and Turrets topics.
-They produce postcards and flags to represent their learning.
+The children then further their investigations to look at the areas and landmarks within the British Isles, the seven continents and surrounding oceans.

 Our Geography curriculum is implemented through a cross-curricular topic based approach to engage and immerse our children within topics which they may have limited experience of.